-Thier courses are great.
+Their courses are great.
 They offer instructor-led education at a specific site.
 This is a 1/2 day course and sounds valuable.

 Cloud Academy has an aligned Learning Path that has some notable advantages.
 Our courses are delivered digitally and you may consume them in a single sitting our in as many parts as you like 24 x 7.
-Digital learning may be conducted from any internet-connected location.
+Digital learning may be conducted from any Internet-connected location.
 Cloud Academy offers subscription-based education because many certifications, like AWS, require regular re-certification.
 With subscriptions, the learning is continuous without additional costs, such as transportation or parking.

 Fundamentals of AWS represents the best we have to offer and when you consider what we offer you might be impressed.
 Our Learning Path features:

-We describe our Learning Paths as this:
+The courses we describe our Learning Paths as this:

 AWS is a huge player in the cloud computing world, so if you want to become a cloud architect, AWS Fundamentals is a great place to start.
 But it’s about much more than AWS: this path will introduce you to some core cloud principles like distributed storage, concurrent computing, redundancy, and security.